prody/ProDy-website/tutorials/ensemble_analysis/nmr.rst

 Compare with ANM results
 -------------------------------------------------------------------------------

-We set the active coordinate set to 79, which is the one that is closest to the mean structure (note that indices start from 0 in Python).
+We set the active coordinate set of ubi_copy to model 79, which is the one that is closest to the mean structure (note that indices start from 0 in Python so we give it 78).
 Then, we perform ANM calculations using :func:`.calcANM` for the active
 coordset: